-- New DfE KCSiE 2020 paragraphs 82 to 88 and paragraph 94 has been updated to further clarify about GDPR and withholding information. - HM Working Together to Safeguard Children 2018 Para 23 to 27 and on pages 20 and 21. - HM Information Sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers (which has been updated to reflect the General Data Protection Regulation (GPDR) and Data Protection Act 2018. - Nottinghamshire Safeguarding Children Partnership (NSCP) Policy and Practice Guidance.
+- DfE KCSiE 2022 has several sections which provide clarity on information sharing processes and GDPR including within Annex C which makes clear the powers to hold and use information when promoting children's welfare. - HM Working Together to Safeguard Children 2018 Paragraph 23 to 27 and on pages 20 and 21. - HM Information Sharing: Advice for practitioners providing safeguarding services to children, young people, parents, and carers (which has been updated to reflect the General Data Protection Regulation (GPDR) and Data Protection Act 2018. - Nottinghamshire Safeguarding Children Partnership (NSCP) Policy and Practice Guidance.

-Records and Monitoring (KCSiE 2020 paragraphs 55, 87,88, 240 to 243, Part Five, Annex B page 100 to 101)
+Records and Monitoring (KCSiE 2022 paragraphs 68 to 70, Part Four, Part Five, Annex C)